-Whether its life flights within the United States, South America, Far East or Europe, Air Ambulance International is at your service to take care of the needs of your family member.
+Whether its life flights within the United States, South America, Far East or Europe, Heathrow Air Ambulance is at your service to take care of the needs of your family member.
 Our aeromedical evacuation company provides superior flight paramedics, civilian flight nurse, and air medical escort services to the elderly, sick and injured patients both domestically and internationally utilizing the existing commercial airline system.

-Air Ambulance International has superior care to patients’ services that assure your patient or family member will receive the highest level of care experience and detail to make traveling as easy as possible.
+Heathrow Air Ambulance has superior care to patients’ services that assure your patient or family member will receive the highest level of care experience and detail to make traveling as easy as possible.
 We have extensive experience in medical escort and have completed thousands of trips offering comfortable, safe, worry free travel.

 Our patients range from those able to walk to totally immobile needing lifting assistance and unable to care for themselves.
 We offer a great alternative to our traditional aeromedical evacuation services while still providing a good flight experience and equal care!